Xars/Hexel/README.md

 * See the issues page if you have any ideas or want to see what we're thinking

 1. fork the repository
-2. copy hexel.config.default to hexel.config (or run setup.sh)
-3. download [lib](https://mega.co.nz/#!t00mABjS!Gyf3DznIZJR-aHdIzVWt-VUZ0ltAltxAHjoeKIjybdY) and extract into lib/
-4. make a new git branch
+2. make a new git branch
+3. see the 'install with maven' section
-5. import into eclipse
+4. import into eclipse
-6. write code
+5. write code
-7. make commit
+6. make commit
-8. submit pull request!
+7. submit pull request!

 screenshots:
 -----